MLB Umpires Missed 34,294 Ball-Strike Calls in 2018. Bring on Robo-umps?

 DATA DOESN’T LIE

 For this research, we looked at game data from Baseball Savant, MLB.com, and Retrosheet.
-The time period chosen, the most recent 11 baseball regular seasons (2008–2018), presented nearly four million called pitches.
+The time period chosen, the most recent 11 baseball regular seasons (2008–2018), presented over four million called pitches.
 Similar to players, MLB umpires were assigned numbers, so that games behind the plate could be easily tracked.
 All active umpires were included in this performance study, and their ability to accurately call balls and strikes was closely observed.
 All 30 major league parks are outfitted with triangulated tracking cameras that follow baseballs from the pitcher’s hand to across home plate.
 Ball location can be tracked up to 50 times during each pitch and accuracy is claimed to be within one inch.
 Statcast, an MLB subsidiary, is at the center of this system—the backbone of strike-zone graphics used during televised and live-streamed games.
 Called pitches and strike-zone overlay were populated from Baseball Savant, Pitch F/X (2008–16), and Statcast data (2017–18).

 Experience level and age of each umpire were also compiled.
 Once the data was assembled, our team of researchers used available technology that compares the strike zone to the actual calls umpires made on each pitch, separating the correct from the incorrect calls.